AI-first/24-AIs-of-Christmas/README.md

 # 24-AIs-of-Christmas
 The christmas AI hackday in Zurich

 One day, early till late.
-Collect ideas in the morning, small teams, build something demo'able by the evening.
-Launch what you built in the evening.
-Coffee all day.
-Pizza sponsor needed.
+Collect ideas in the morning, form small teams, build something demo'able by the evening.
+Launch what you built in the evening. ☕️ Coffee all day. 🍕 Pizza sponsor needed.

 # Date